-Thank you for choosing Humminbird®, America's #1 name in fishfinders.
+Thank you for choosing Humminbird®, the #1 name in fishfinders.
 Humminbird® has built its reputation by designing and manufacturing top-quality, thoroughly reliable marine equipment.
 Your Humminbird® is designed for trouble-free use in even the harshest marine environment.
 In the unlikely event that your Humminbird® does require repairs, we offer an exclusive Service Policy - free of charge during the first year after purchase, and available at a reasonable rate after the one-year period.
 For complete details, see the separate warranty card included with your unit.
 We encourage you to read this operations manual carefully in order to get full benefit from all the features and applications of your Humminbird® product.

-To contact our Customer Resource Center, call 1-800-633-1468 or visit our web site at www.humminbird.com.
+Contact our Customer Resource Center at 1-800-633-1468 or visit our Web site at humminbird.com.